 History creates good people

-Lastly and perhaps most importantly, history helps create thoughtful people and good citizens.
+Lastly, and perhaps most importantly, history helps create thoughtful people and good citizens.
 Unlike those in fields like mathematics or the physical sciences, history students spend most of their time studying people and societies.
-They learn what it means to be human; they learn the value of things like ethics, empathy, diversity and social justice; they learn the risks and dangers of certain ideas; and they learn about the timeless issues and problems that affect human societies, both past and present.
-This equips them to understand and work with the people in their own world.
+They learn what it means to be human.
+They learn the value of things like ethics, empathy, diversity and social justice.
+They learn the risks and dangers of certain ideas.
+They learn about the timeless issues and problems that affect human societies, both past and present.
+This equips history graduates to understand and work with the people in their own world.
 Studying history also creates thoughtful and active citizens who are willing to participate in the political process or in their own communities.
-Most history students are also endowed with a healthy scepticism and a capacity to question their own world – and perhaps find ways to make it better.
+Many history students are also endowed with healthy scepticism, a willingness and a capacity to question their own world – and perhaps find ways to make it better.

 This page was written by Jennifer Llewellyn, Jim Southey and Steve Thompson.
 To reference this page, use the following citation: